4strium/Predict-French-TV-Audience/README.md

 ## Predicting TV Viewership

-This project utilizes various regressive algorithms to predict film viewership based on various features such as channel, genre, nationality, duration, IMDb ratings, airing date, and other relevant factors.
+This project utilizes various regressive algorithms to predict film viewership based on diverse features such as channel, genre, nationality, duration, IMDb ratings, airing date, and other relevant factors.

 ### 1. Requirements